-In a codependent relationship, there is no room for personal self-development.
-Human existence is completely subordinated to significant loved ones.
+In healthy interaction, there is always sufficient scope for meeting individual needs, achieving personal goals, and self-improvement.
+But, in a codependent relationship, there is no room for personal self-development.
+Human existence is wholly subordinated to significant loved ones.

-Deep absorption and intense emotional attachment to another person is called codependency.
-In other words, a codependent relationship is an interaction in which a person stops taking into account his own aspirations and needs, forgets about his own person, and all his/her thoughts are devoted only to the subject of passion.
+Deep absorption and intense emotional attachment to another person are called codependency.
+In other words, a codependent relationship is an interaction in which a person stops considering his aspirations and needs, and all his thoughts are devoted only to the subject of passion.

-Such interaction jeopardizes personal self-improvement, self-development, since a person is overly emotionally involved in the being of a partner.
-As the involvement in codependent relationships escalates, people are increasingly losing their own individuality, which leads to the impossibility of close “healthy” relationships based on the autonomy of partners and mutual respect.
+Such interaction jeopardizes personal self-improvement and self-development since a person is overly emotionally involved in a partner’s being.
+As the involvement in codependent relationships escalates, people are increasingly losing their individuality, which leads to the impossibility of close healthy relationships based on partners’ autonomy and mutual respect.

-At the same time, it is quite natural that any close interaction of people implies some kind of emotional involvement, a bit of dependence, attachment, but in a healthy relationship, partners do not encroach on individual space and provide an opportunity for another to realize their own needs.
+At the same time, it is quite natural that any close interaction of people implies some emotional involvement, a bit of dependence, attachment.
+Still, in a healthy relationship, partners do not encroach on personal space and provide an opportunity for another to realize their own needs.

-Psychology initially applied the term codependent relationship to couples and families, where one participant in the interaction suffers from some kind of harmful attraction, for example, gambling addiction, alcoholism.
-That is, here codependency was understood as a bond in which there is an addictive partner and another psychologically dependent subject.
+Psychology initially applied the term codependent relationship to couples and families, where one participant in the interaction suffers from some harmful attraction, for example, gambling addiction, alcoholism.
+Here, codependency was understood as a bond in which there is an addictive partner and another psychologically dependent subject.

-However, today the concept of codependent relationships has acquired a broader meaning and implies an unhealthy addiction from another participant in close interaction, more often of an emotional orientation, less often of a physical or financial one.
+However, today the concept of codependent relationships has acquired a broader meaning.
+It implies an unhealthy addiction from another participant in close interaction, more often of an emotional orientation, less often of a physical or financial one.

 This interaction model is called the Karpman triangle.
 The subjects involved in the described model of relationships choose for themselves one of the following roles: